FRC8516/Crescendo-2024-Master/README.md

 * SPARK MAX Firmware v1.6.3 - Adds features that are required for swerve
 * REVLib v2024.2.- - Includes APIs for the new firmware features
-* Phoenix5 v5.33.0 -- Includes APIs for firmware features
+* Phoenix5 v5.33.0 -- Includes APIs for firmware features ^Changed to Phoenix 6 api

 ## Configuration